In 2014 we funded an exciting new collaborative project.

 - Continued to identify multiple candidate disease causing genes and numerous mutations on known genes.

 The progress that the consortium has made in terms of the gathering, analysis and sharing of data has been impressive, and their position as part of the GECIP will keep IRDs on the national agenda at a crucial time for RP research.
 Importantly, their work has also led to discoveries that would not have been possible without this project, advancing our knowledge of RP and informing the development of future treatments for those facing visual impairment.
-The project is running until September 2018, and the consortium is currently pursuing continuation funding in order to continue this ground-breaking work.

 We are very grateful to everyone who has supported this important project, including Fight for Sight.
 Make a donation to help us continue funding ground-breaking research.